Guide to opponents in Kali yuga

 Main groups are Catholics, Protestants and Orthodox, with together about one billion followers.

-Catholicism (with its more than 20 rites aside the Roman Catholic one) and Eastern Orthodoxy, aside from their problematical history, has the best preserved theology culminating with the message of bhakti.
-Still, the lack of karma and reincarnation is a serious philosophical weak point.
+Catholicism (with its more than 20 rites aside the Roman Catholic one) and Eastern Orthodoxy, aside from their problematical history, have the best preserved theology culminating with the message of bhakti, even though to a somehow vaguely defined God.
+Still, the official denial of karma and reincarnation is a serious philosophical weak point.
 (One could say that this is similar to Buddhism where Sakyamuni Buddha didn't want to speak about jiva and isvara since they were unnecessary to his eightfold path.
 Similarly, one can become a bhakta even without bothering about karma and reincarnation, especially if he is not too inquisitive...)

 Arguments and replies: